 The Customer Service hours are from 7 a.m. - 6 p.m., Monday-Friday (not including holidays).
 You can contact us via the online form under Contact OUC or by calling 407-423-9018 in Orlando/Orange County and 407-957-7373 in St. Cloud/Osceola County.

 Yes, when wait times exceed a certain threshold, callers will be given the option to request a callback from Customer Service during business hours.

 Community Solar is defined as a large centrally located solar-electric system that benefits multiple subscribers in the community.
 This voluntary program allows customers to participate in a solar project without the upfront costs or hassles of installing a solar system on their home or business.

 Visit the Community Solar Farm Frequently Asked Questions (FAQ) for the answers for more questions.

 Calculating savings for solar thermal: A 40-sq.ft. solar thermal collector equivalents to roughly 2 kW.

 40-sq.ft.collector equivalents kW: 2

 1 kW System Production kWh/yr: 1,350

-OUC offers solar thermal (hot water) and solar photovoltaic (PV) programs for both Residential and Commercial customers.
+OUC offers a solar thermal (hot water) program for residential customers and solar photovoltaic (PV) programs for both Residential and Commercial customers.
 To find our more details on each program, visit OUC.com/Solar.

 A 40-sq.ft. solar thermal collector is equivalent to roughly 2 kW.